Honey1153/codsoft-landing-page/README.md

 # codsoft-landing-page
-here is my second project on codsoft i.e landing page.I have created this landing page using html and css
+here is my second project on codsoft i.e landing page.I have created this landing page using html and css.